Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ---
 ### the research has been cited by...

-- Yao et al., 2022.
+- Yao et al. (2022).
 Self-support and loneliness among Chinese primary school students: a moderated mediation model. *Frontiers in Psychology*.
   - Discussion: When a student receiving recognition, support, and encouragement at school and actively participating in campus activities, the student will generates a sense of belonging (Li et al., 2020).

 ---
-### Yao et al., 2022
+### Yao et al. (2022)
 - Purpose of the citation
   - Doubtful.
 Didn't find relevant conclusions

 ---
 ### the research has been cited by...

-- Younas et al., 2021.
+- Younas et al. (2021).
 What Makes Women Social Cynics?
 An Exploratory Study. *Journal of Professional & Applied Psychology*.
   - Introduction: higher levels of social cynicism predicted lower levels of school belonging in university students (Li et al., 2020).

 ---
-### Younas et al., 2021
+### Younas et al. (2021)
 - Purpose of the citation
   - To illustrate the negative effects of cynicism on students
 - The relative impact